 - More cost efficient as no traffic control is required

 - More flexibility in survey planning and network coverage

-The TSD, manufactured by Danish company Greenwood Engineering, has been fully integrated into ARRB's Hawkeye platform.
+The Traffic Speed Deflectometer (TSD), manufactured by Danish company Greenwood Engineering, has been fully integrated into ARRB's Hawkeye platform.

 Additional Hawkeye sensors are fitted to the iPAVe for measuring roughness, rutting, texture and automated cracking.